History of youth work: 1900–1950

 Contemporaneous with the development of Scouting was the creation of the TUXIS movement in Canada.
-Originally developed through the YMCA and later governed by the Boys' Work Board, the TUXIS program for boys aged 15 to 17 focused on Christian values, leadership, the outdoors, and camping.
+Originally developed through the YMCA and later governed by the Boys' Work Board, TUXIS activities for boys aged 15 to 17 focused on Christian values, leadership, the outdoors, and camping.
 The Boys' Work Board also created the Trail Rangers program for boys aged 12 – 14.
-A parallel program was established for girls, called the Canadian Girls in Training (CGIT).
+A parallel group was established for girls, called the Canadian Girls in Training (CGIT).

 Later in the 20th century concerns were raised about the number of young people not in membership of youth organisations.
 This led to the first (unsuccessful) attempt to register all young people in Britain in 1941.

 The next approach to develop was that by arts worker Marie Paneth in 1944.
 She went out onto the streets of London to address issues such as health, family breakdown and poverty in war-torn parts of the city, using a disused air raid shelter as her base.
 Her aim was to make good, independent citizens for a good community.

 During the second world war, leaders were looking for strategies to prevent a World War III – which would probably be fought with nuclear bombs and annihilate humanity.
 One of the strategies put in place was to set-up youth organisations worldwide and have youth with similar fields of interest organize and participate in youth exchanges.
 At these events, youth from different countries and cultures would get to know each other, come together around constructive activities and bring back positive experiences to their societies.
 These youngsters and young adults would eventually become adults in places of responsibilities and in case of a crisis, it was hoped that this civil network would resist war mongering rhetorics, lies and disinformation.
 Thus, e.g. in 1956, UNESCO's International Union for Conservation of Nature and Natural Resources (IUCN) since called the World Conservation Union, created a youth section, the International Youth Federation for the Study and Conservation of Nature (IYF), renamed to International Youth Federation for Environmental Studies and Conservation.
 In 1983, because of growing success, regional branches were created s.a. the European branch Youth Environment Europe (YEE).